uira-avanade/projeto-subtc-se/README.md

 # projeto-subtc-se

-## Projeto feito no curso FullStack-Cloud para a parte do BackEnd
+Projeto feito no curso FullStack-Cloud para a parte do BackEnd

+## Dia 01

+>Criação do projeto